Red pencil and electronic voting

 Ever since 2009, after over thirty years of using voting machines, the red pencil and paper have been used for all elections in the Netherlands.
 On the instructions of Minister Plasterk of the Interior and Kingdom Relations, the Van Beek Committee in 2013 investigated if electronic voting could be reintroduced and, if so, what this would require.
 In its report the Van Beek Committee concluded that the time is right to reintroduce electronic equipment in the voting and vote counting processes.

-Between approximately 1970 and 2007, voting machines were in use during elections in the Netherlands.
+Between approx. 1970 and 2007, voting machines were in use during elections in the Netherlands.
 The use of voting machines was not mandatory, and a number of municipalities kept on using pencil and paper.
 In the run-up to the 2006 Elections to the House of Representatives, however, the use of voting machines and voting computers came under fire.
 Voting machines did not sufficiently guarantee the secrecy of votes.
 Reliability and transparency of the counting of votes were also an issue.

 Hermans/Van Twist Committee and Korthals Altes Committee